Day 305

 Proverbs 26:20 says, ‘Without wood a fire goes out; without gossip a quarrel dies down.’

-We have a choice each time we hear a piece of gossip whether to fuel it or to pour water on it and extinguish it.
+We have a choice each time we hear a piece of gossip whether to fuel it or whether to pour water on it and extinguish it.

 reader